 - Part of the counterclaim team in a high-value and complex international arbitration concerning one of the world's largest rail infrastructure projects for a GCC client.

 - Led a successful interim application to the High Court setting out the parameters and requirements for correctly interpreting and applying the rules for preparing witness evidence in the Business and Property Courts (case reported - EWHC 2747 (TCC)).

-- Part of the team acting for an institutional developer in the development of a significant re-development of London-based rail infrastructure stations.
+- Part of the team acting for an institutional developer in a significant re-development of London-based rail infrastructure stations.